-Southwestern Baptist Theological Seminary offers a 50% discount on tuition to student spouses.
-This discount is available to whichever spouse is enrolled in fewer academic hours during a given semester, and applies to tuition for on-campus courses only.
-If the criteria are met, the discount will be applied by the Business Office after the Cooperative Program scholarship is awarded.
+A 50% discount on tuition is offered to student spouses when both spouses are enrolled.
+This discount is available to whichever spouse is enrolled in fewer academic hours during a given semester and applies to tuition for on-campus courses only.
+If all criteria are met, the discount will be applied by the Student Financial Services Office after the Cooperative Program scholarship is awarded.
+Both spouses must be members of Southern Baptist churches.
+One spouse must be enrolled in full-time, on-campus hours.
 Recipients must reapply each semester both spouses are enrolling for classes.
-Students may complete the required form by going to https://forms.swbts.edu/student-financial-services/spousal-discount-application/ The deadline for application for the Spring semester is January 31.
+Students may complete the required form by going to https://forms.swbts.edu/student-financial-services/spousal-discount-application/ The deadline for application for the Fall semester is August 31.
+The deadline for application for the Spring semester is January 31.
+This discount is only available in the Fall and Spring semesters.
+This discount is not available for doctoral students.

-Student Financial Services Counseling
+Student Financial Services Advisining

-There are many times when students need counseling regarding specific financial situations or budgeting for future education expenses.
+There are many times when students need advising regarding specific financial situations or budgeting for future education expenses.
 The Office of Financial Aid can assist with budgeting or provide referral information to another seminary office or area agency which can provide further assistance.
 Students can obtain more information or request an appointment for financial counseling by emailing sfs@swbts.edu.